fossabot/oep-python-online/README.md

 4. Open the HTML file `dist/index.html` in a browser.
 5. Enjoy!

-### Contributing
-This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

-For any request or problem file an issue on GitHub.

-Please check `CONTRIBUTING.md` file to know how to contribute.

 ## Licensing
 The whole project is licensed under a GNU AGPL v3.0 license.
 See `LICENSE` file for more details.